rileyschenck/website/_posts/2023-03-02-DC-Marvel-Gender.md

 <div id="altair-chart-2"></div>

-## Exploring DC and Marvel Characters' history, filtering by gender and alignment (good vs bad).
+## Exploring DC and Marvel Characters' history, filtering by gender and alignment (good vs bad)

 Let's eliminate the neutral characters and focus on our heroes and villians.